 When a person suffers from this mental disorder, they are more likely to turn to drugs and alcohol to numb the pain.
 It’s estimated that over 50 percent of PTSD sufferers also have alcohol problems, and over 30 percent have drug problems.
-Both anxiety and addiction treatment are necessary to help the person recover from the substance abuse and the mental illness.
+Both anxiety and addiction treatment is necessary to help the person recover from substance abuse and mental illness.

 Treatment For Dual Diagnosis

 To stop the cycle of drug abuse and treat this mental illness, dual diagnosis treatment centers in Arizona address both disorders.
 Treatment includes working on the trauma that caused the PTSD and helping the person to find new ways to cope with the pain outside of drugs and alcohol.
 It’s a difficult road, but progress is seen when the proper diagnosis is made.